CNA Program Special

 *Important Note – Student will be responsible for any charges the college has paid on their behalf for the above stated program including but not limited to: Live Scan Fingerprinting, Textbook, Workbook, Uniform, CPR certification course, Stethoscope, Gait belt, and all other items related to the specific course in which the student has enrolled.
 The items listed above are not provided in all courses.

 Student Cancellation and Return Of Course Materials, Textbook, Equipment and/or Uniform

 WMTC Course Or Program Cancellation

-If the school cancels the program before the first day of class, the school will refund all money including deposit paid to students within 45 calendar days.
+If the school cancels the program before the first day of class, the school will refund all money including deposit paid to students within 45 business days.
 Class being rescheduled does not constitute cancellation as long as the rescheduled class is held within 90 days of the original start date.

 The following constitute grounds for dismissal from the training: